MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/remove-officewebappsexcelbiserver.md

 # Remove-OfficeWebAppsExcelBIServer

-Removes an instance of from the Allow List of BI servers to be used with .
+Removes an instance of Analysis Services from the Allow List of BI servers to be used with Excel Online.